 On Sunday night, the CTSB commercial that won the traditional ad meter was also winning the online poll.
 Actually, the top 5 ads on this poll are just a jumbled version of the results of the traditional ad meter.
 So before the Sling Baby crew started voting, the facebook poll was actually a pretty fair indicator of how “the public” felt about the ads that aired during the big game.
 But here’s what the scores looked like by Monday afternoon.

 Sing Baby had shot into first place but that was no surprise.
 However, the plummeting scores of the other videos in the top five were a little suspicious.
-As for the Kia commercial, it featured Motley Crue and it turns out the band kept telling their fans on Twitter and on facebook to vote for their ad.
+As for the Kia commercial, it featured Motley Crue and it turns out the band kept and to vote for their ad.
 So that’s why that spot jumped into the Top 5.
 I guess the Sling Baby team didn’t appreciate that someone else was trying to win the ad meter poll.
 Here’s how the rankings looked at 1:15 on Tuesday afternoon:

 The Kia ad had been slapped down hard.
 Just 20 minutes after I took that screen shot I checked the rankings again.
 The Kia ad’s score was down to 4.22 and it had fallen out of the top 5.
 So the only commercial that seemed to actually be trying to beat Sling Baby was mysteriously crushed in the voting over night.